Moldova

 Housing Arrangements

 Grantees are responsible for arranging their housing.
 We advise to rent something temporary near the university for the first weeks and decide on a permanent housing upon arrival.
+Alumni can be an excellent resource when it comes to finding housing, as they may have useful connections, knowledge of available properties, or firsthand experience with different neighborhoods that can help guide your search.

 Fulbright Program Management Contact